School Resource Officer

 The evidence room is staffed by Officer Jason Taylor.
 Evidence room staff is responsible for the proper intake, inventory, release, and disposal of evidence and other property.
 The Albert Lea Police department holds auctions to purge items no longer needed as evidence or where an owner cannot be located.
 Illegal or unsafe items such as drugs and weapons are destroyed.
 Auctions are advertised locally in advance.

 The link between the police academy graduate and the new patrol officer is the Field Training Officer (FTO).
 FTOs are veteran officers within the department who, in addition to their regular patrol duties, groom and mold probationers into competent police officers.

 The FTOs must complete specialized training prior to training probationers.
 They guide probationers through the 15-week field-training program after their completion of academia and skills training.
 FTOs conduct training in day-to-day skills and carefully analyze the probationer’s progress.
 In addition, they teach probationers about such things as traffic stops, interviews, officer survival, report writing, emergency response/pursuit driving, and geography of the city.
 This list does not give credit to the wide range of training FTOs cover with probationers.

-Lieutenant Darren Hanson supervises the Albert Lea Police Department’s Field Training unit comprised of Officer Jason Taylor, Sgt.
+Deputy Chief Darren Hanson supervises the Albert Lea Police Department’s Field Training unit comprised of Officer Jason Taylor, Sgt.
 Tim Harves, Officer Jacob Stockwell, Officer Adam Hamberg, and Sgt.
 Stephen Charboneau.